Why do I want to learn this? What’s in it for me? What am I expected to do?

 It’s not about defining the learning design on a learner-by-learner basis, but allowing the flexibility and mechanisms for the learner to personalise content to suit them and their own requirements.
 This generates an improvement that benefits them as an individual, strengthens their skillset in accordance with the business need, and ultimately delivers measurable ROI as a result of this improvement.

-You may never quite measure up to the Gareth Bale scale.
-But make your e-learning a little more like “me-learning” and you’ll certainly score more goals in 2013!
+You may never quite measure up to the Bale scale.
+But make your elearning a little more like “me-learning” and you’ll certainly score more goals this year!

 Now a senior project manager in the wider world, Nick was an acclaimed instructional designer and project manager who worked on a variety of topics for a wide range of Saffron’s clients, including AAT, BNP Paribas, BT, Deutsche Bank, PwC and Telefónica, working closely with subject matter experts in order to deliver effective and engaging content that, above all, effects the desired behavioral change.